gluzangi/winansible/README.md

 # Ansible-On-Windows README.md

 __winAnsible__ is an attempt to create a Windows MSI package to an experimental Ansible implementation on Windows.
-In the meantime the entire manual process is distilled over the following steps.
+In the meantime the entire manual process running Ansible-On-Windows is distilled over the following steps.

 ## REQUIREMENTS